Structured vs. unstructured data: which one is better for SEO?

 Pro Tip: Use JSON-LD data format, as it’s preferred by most search engines.

-What is Structured Data Used for in the Context of SEO?
+What Is Structured Data Used for in the Context of SEO?

 Here are some of the common use cases of structured data for SEO.